rust-lang/rfcs/text/0000-write-pointers.md

 init(&uninit x); // this function will overwrite, but not drop to the old value of x, so this is a compile-time error
 ```

-## Rules of `&out T`

-`&out T` should follow some rules in so that is is easy to reason about `&out T` locally and maintain soundness
-- `&out T` follows the same rules as `&mut T` for the borrow checker
-- Writing does not drop old value.
-    - Dropping requires at least one read, which is not possible with a write-only reference
-- You can take a `&out T` on any `T: Copy`
-    - because destructors are never run on write, `T: Copy` is necessary to guarantee no custom destructors.

 ## Coercion Rules

  - `&T` // no change